jmfsilvaj/HR-Analytics-Employee_Attrition/README.md

 4. **Interactive Dashboard**
    For interactive data exploration and visual analysis, load the PowerBI dashboard:
    - Open `Dashboard/HR_Attrition_Dashboard.pbix` in PowerBI to explore the data and gain insights through a Business Intelligence tool.

+5. **Visual Insights**
+   For a quick visual understanding of the analysis, browse through the plots in the `Plots` folder.
+These images provide a snapshot of the data distributions, trends, and patterns identified in the analysis.

 By following these steps, you will gain a comprehensive understanding of our project's approach to predicting employee attrition and how data science techniques can be applied to HR data.